 Still in the high intensity coffee range, Expressi Abruzzo is said to be a robust, dark roast coffee with smoky cocoa and roasted notes.
 It’s also claimed to provide a full, creamy body.
 It’s blended from Asian and South American Arabicas and premium washed Robusta.

 Expressi La Spezia

 This flavour offers a rich, dark-roast coffee with sweet berry and herbal, spicy notes, according to ALDI.
-Its full body, pleasant roasted tones and its medium acidity are stated to be made with premium Arabica and Robusta beans from Africa, Asia and South America.
+Its full body, pleasant roasted tones and medium acidity are said to be made with premium Arabica and Robusta beans from Africa, Asia and South America.

 - Intensity Rating: 11

 Expressi Torino is described as a creamy, full-bodied coffee with intense dark chocolate notes and pleasant acidity.
 It’s dark-roasted with Arabica beans from South and Central America and Asia.